-Your key accounts, whether existing customers or net new name targets, are a very particular animal.
+Your key accounts, whether they are existing customers or net new name targets, are a very particular animal.
 In some cases, the account lead tasked with fostering the relationship will only have one or perhaps a handful of accounts to manage.
 Marketing plans will be specifically drawn up.
 Pre-sales resources will be allocated.
-The company diverts investment, time, and effort to do all it can to either expand the current relationship and spend or break down the door of that crucial new account.
+The company diverts investment, time, and effort to do all it can to either expand the current relationship and spend, or break down the door of that crucial new account.

-However, all of the investment can be wasted unless it is paired with an appropriate investment in understanding the business and understanding the buyer group that is being targeted.
-Account research is absolutely fundamental to success in major accounts.
-In this whitepaper, we discuss the key areas that need to be covered to gain a comprehensive view of the customer, their situation, and your key messaging, as well as where to find it.
+However, all of the investment can be wasted unless it is paired with an appropriate investment in understanding the business that is being targeted.
+Account Research is absolutely fundamental to success in major accounts - in this whitepaper we discuss the key areas that need to be covered to gain a comprehensive view of the customer, their situation, and your key messaging....and where to find it.

-We research and write ABM and Strategic Account Research for several technology companies.
-Let us know if you want to see a copy of our Hershey or Rolls-Royce research.
+We research and write ABM and Strategic Account Research for a number of technology companies.
 Here is what we always look to cover and some of the places we advise to look for it: